Memorial Weekend Mille Lacs Fishing Report

 Westside of Mille Lacs

 Rocky Reef Resort:

-We have all of the docks in finally and we had beautiful weather for that.
-Fishing is starting to pick up also and it should only get better as the water temps get warmer.
-It has been a late spring for all of us so I am sure most of you have been trying to get your spring things done also.
-Well memorial weekend is almost here and with the warm weather this week the bite should really start to pick up this weekend.
+We have all of the docks in finally, and we had beautiful weather for that.
+Fishing is starting to pick up also, and it should only get better as the water temps get warmer.
+It has been a late spring for all of us, so I am sure most of you have been trying to get your spring things done also.
+Well, memorial weekend is almost here, and with the warm weather this week, the bite should start to pick up the weekend.

-I believe that there will be a great bite ahead and we are going to take full advantage of it.
-This is still one hell of a fishery no matter what the DNR says.
-They done have a clue of what is out there, but for those of us that fish here we know better.
-So with that being said, come on up and enjoy what the lake and the area has to offer.
-I do have cabin #1 still available for this weekend so if you need a cabin for this weekend give us a call @ 320 532 3431 and we will set it up for you.
+I believe that there will be a great bite ahead, and we will take full advantage of it.
+This is still one hell of a fishery, no matter what the DNR says.
+They do have a clue of what is out there, but for those of us that fish here, we know better.
+So with that being said, come on up and enjoy what the lake and the area have to offer.
+I have cabin #1 still available for this weekend, so if you need a cabin for this weekend, give us a call @ 320 532 3431, and we will set it up for you.

 North End of Mille Lacs